 - Evaluating the impact of international trade and environmental policy on land use and ecosystems.
 You will combine data analysis methods with a global scale, land use change model (PLUM; https://landsymm.earth/our-modules) to assess how trade in land-based commodities and related policies will affect land use transitions in the future.
 This includes further development of PLUM to consider bi-lateral trade arrangements and trade agreements.
 The study will be undertaken in collaboration with the University of Edinburgh, as a partner in the LandSyMM network, and may involve extended research visits to Edinburgh.
 Key research question: how do international trade and environmental policies influence global health and ecosystem outcomes?

-The position will be held within the Land Use Change & Climate Research Group (https://landchange.imk-ifu.kit.edu/) of the Karlsruhe Institute of Technology (KIT), located at KIT’s attractive ‘Campus Alpin’ in Garmisch-Partenkirchen, Germany.
+The successful applicants will be funded through two EU-funded research projects (see annex) and the Helmholtz Association Excellence Recruiting Initiative, which supports the Land Use Change & Climate (LUCC) Research Group (https://landchange.imk-ifu.kit.edu/) of the Karlsruhe Institute of Technology (KIT).
+The positions will be located at KIT’s attractive ‘Campus Alpin’ in Garmisch-Partenkirchen, Germany.
 You will be welcomed into a multi-disciplinary, highly collaborative and friendly team, well connected to national and international research networks and activities.
-Salaries will range from €48,892 to €55,430 gross per annum depending on qualifications and experience based on the Collective Agreement for the German Public Service Sector (TV-L EG13, St. 1-3).
-The position is available from April 2023 for an initial 2-year period that may be extended by a further year.
+The positions will entail contributions to project management and reporting, willingness to engage with stakeholders and some teaching.

 You will need to have proficiency in the English language, both spoken and in writing.
 Willingness to travel to interact with consortia partners is required.
 Further information can be obtained from Prof. Mark Rounsevell (email@example.com).